Guide to car insurance

 - Auto insurance policies consist of numerous different coverage types.

-- Comparing car insurance quotes from different companies can help you find the policy that is right for your needs.
+- Comparing car insurance quotes from different companies can help you find the right policy for your needs.

 - Many factors affect your car insurance rates, including your age and gender (in most states), the type of vehicle you drive, your driving history and the specific coverage you buy.